 What molecule am I?

 By far the most important “application” of chlorophyll is photosynthesis; but it has also been used as a green coloring agent in foods, cosmetics, soaps, and alcoholic beverages.
-Its ester side chain can be cleaved to obtain phytol, an alcohol used in the synthesis of vitamins E and K1.
-It’s even been tried as an antiknock additive for gasoline.
+Its ester side chain can be cleaved to obtain phytol2, an alcohol used in the synthesis of vitamins E and K1.
+It has even been tried as an antiknock additive for gasoline.

 Why is chlorophyll green?
 The bonding in many metal–organic coordination compounds causes them to absorb some wavelengths of white light while reflecting others.
-In the case of chlorophyll, light wavelengths in the blue and red regions of the spectrum are required for the pigment to do its business.
-Chlorophyll absorbs them; but it does not need to use green light, which is reflected to produce the intense green color of leaves.
+In the case of chlorophyll, wavelengths in the blue and red regions of the visible light spectrum are required for the pigment to do its business.
+Chlorophyll absorbs those wavelengths and reflects the intense green colors of leaves.

 Chlorophyll hazard information